jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 global

-Maybe then I can wrap it up to inambiguous.
+Maybe then I can wrap it up to unambiguous.
 Perhaps I then should combine sections to be about for instance both pointers and object references.

 Symbol Diagram Language